ppp-kohe/autogui/README.md

   * Image pane: a sub-type of `java.awt.Image`
   * Document editor: `java.lang.StringBuilder` or `javax.swing.text.Document`
   * Embedded component: a sub-type of `JComponent`
-* Object pane: an user-defiend object type with composition of properties and actions
+* Object pane: a user-defiend object type with composition of properties and actions
   * Object properties: `T getP() {...}`, `void setP(T) {...}` or `T p;`
       * if all members are other user-defined objects, then the enclosing object will be bound to a tabbed-pane
   * Action methods: `void m() {...}`